VishruthRajVV/Personal-Media-Server/README.md

 # Transcoding

-As I mentioned in the jellyfin section there is a section in the conmpose file as "devices".
+As I mentioned in the jellyfin section there is a section in the compose file as "devices".
 It is used for transcoding.
 If you don't include that section, whenever transcoding happens it will only use CPU.
 In order to utilise your gpu the devices must be passed on to the container.

 I am using CPU-only transcoding as I the PC I am using does not have an independent GPU.

-## CPU-only Transcoding
+# CPU-only Transcoding

         plex:
             image: linxuserver/plex